jeffsenn/simplesimplefin/README.md

  - go to "my account" and add institutions
  - install `python` on your computer
  - install requests module: `pip install requests`
+ - might need dbm module installed if it doesn't come with your python
+ - edit 'env' file for parameters

 Authorize this script for you:

   `python fetch.py <setup token from above>`

-This script keeps sensitive state in `status.json`, and outputs transactions to CSV files `T-<time>.csv`
+This script keeps sensitive state in `status.json` and `trans.db`, and outputs transactions to CSV files `T-<time>.csv`

 You should run every 24 hours: